atom-box/awesome-drupal/README.md

-# Welcome to the Drupal-Dome
+# Welcome to Drupal

 A list of demos, templates, docs, books.
-Forked from [MrSinguyen](https://github.com/mrsinguyen/awesome-drupal)

 ### Podcasts